 "Well I only use ten percent of my penis."

-- One comic uses this trope as part of an advertisement for "air for gamers".
+- One strip uses this trope as part of an advertisement for "air for gamers".

 - A Cracked article compares this notion to becoming a better writer by using every key on your keyboard in every sentence.